 Aging and involution process can be one of the primary reasons for this condition that leads to widening and blocking of the milk ducts.
 Besides this, nipple inversion can contribute to inflammation and infection of the milk ducts, thereby leading to mammary duct ectasia.

 This is a widespread problem in women who are about to experience their menopause or have experienced it recently.
 Reports also say that the disorder is more common in women who smoke cigarettes or consume an excessive amount of alcohol.

-- Nipple discharges make it uneasy for the patients, along with discomfort in the nipples.
+- Nipple discharges create discomfort for the patients, along with general discomfort in the nipples.
 It also leads to tenderness and swelling around the nipples.

-- Sometimes, a bacterial infection develops in the affected milk duct, which causes pain in nipple with fever.
+- Sometimes, a bacterial infection develops in the affected milk duct, which causes pain in the nipple.
+Additionally, this is often accompanied by a fever.
 If that is left untreated, it leads to an abscess puss collection in the infected milk duct.